Jinlock9/jinlock9.github.io/_posts/2025-02-12-paper-review-smart-compiler-dumb-machine.md

 ---

 ### Reference
-Fisher, Joseph A., John R. Ellis, John C. Ruttenberg and Alexandru Nicolau.
-“Parallel processing: a smart compiler and a dumb machine.”
-SIGPLAN Conferences and Workshops (1984).
+Fisher, Joseph A., John R. Ellis, John C. Ruttenberg, and Alexandru Nicolau.
+1984. *Parallel processing: a smart compiler and a dumb machine*.
+SIGPLAN Conferences and Workshops.